tdwg/mids/current-draft /MIDS-definition-v0.17-13Jul2023.md

 ## 2.3 Harmonising the approach (informative)

 Multiple digitisation initiatives around the world capture digital data about specimens.
 An important concern in digitisation is how much detail to digitise from each physical specimen.
 While a photographic image can often be made quickly, transcribing and interpreting all the details from labels, enriching the data with external information, and making specific measurements of the specimen take more time and resources.
-Often, digitisation projects have been conceived to support specific scientific needs leading to variable outcomes in terms of what data is captured and how they are presented.
+Often, digitisation projects have been conceived to support specific scientific needs leading to variable outcomes in terms of what data are captured and how they are presented.
 The idea of ‘Minimum Information about a Digital Specimen’ (MIDS) has been conceived to structure this complexity.

 Mobilising, unifying and delivering natural science (bio- and geo-diversity) information at the scale, form and precision required by the scientific communities can be accomplished in part by harmonising policy into guidelines about practical levels of digitisation to apply and also in part by harmonising the information to be expected from each level of digitisation.
 The present specification addresses the latter.
 Harmonisation of information provides clarity about the minimum information that collection-holding institutions should be publishing in the future to make collections and digital specimens useful for multiple purposes of research, teaching and learning, etc. Similarly, by harmonising a framework that clarifies what is meant by different levels of digitisation it becomes easier to consistently measure the extent of digitisation achieved over time (e.g., via a collection digitisation dashboard) and to set priorities for the remaining work.

-The notions of extended specimens [Webster 2017] and Next Generation Collections [Schindel 2018], together with work of initiatives such as Integrated Digitized Biocollections (iDigBio), Distributed System of Scientific Collections (DiSSCo), National Research Collections Australia (NRCA) Digital, SpeciesLink, National Science & Technology Infrastructure (NSII), the Biodiversity Collections Network (BCoN) and the One World Collection further drive the need for data harmonisation.
+The notions of extended specimens [Webster 2017] and Next Generation Collections [Schindel 2018], together with work of initiatives such as Integrated digitised Biocollections (iDigBio), Distributed System of Scientific Collections (DiSSCo), National Research Collections Australia (NRCA) Digital, SpeciesLink, National Science & Technology Infrastructure (NSII), the Biodiversity Collections Network (BCoN) and the One World Collection project further drive the need for data harmonisation.
 Collections-based science is global in nature and increasingly digital.
 In this context, barriers to interoperability and re-use must be lowered and eventually removed and global solutions are highly desirable.

 The Minimum Information about a Digital Specimen (MIDS) specification, and its companion specification for information about collections – the Collection Description (CD) standard – aims to address these problems.
-Adoption and use of MIDS (and CD) contributes to making natural sciences specimen data more compliant with the guiding principles of FAIR (‘Findable, Accessible, Interoperable, Reusable’) [Wilkinson 2016, Mons 2017].
+Adoption and use of MIDS (and CD) contributes to making natural sciences specimen data more compliant with the guiding principles of FAIR (‘Findable, Accessible, Interoperable, Reusable’) [Wilkinson 2016, Mons 2017] and is a step towards enabling repeatability in research studies with FAIR specimen-based digital objects [Harjes 2020].

 ## 2.4 Accommodating variability in details of the process (informative)